adobe-research/humoto/README.md

 # HUMOTO Dataset Subset and Preview

 Welcome to the HUMOTO dataset webpage.
 This page provides access to a 10% subset of the HUMOTO dataset, as introduced in our paper [HUMOTO: A 4D Dataset of Mocap Human Object Interactions](https://arxiv.org/abs/2504.10414).

 ## Accessing the Full Dataset

 The full HUMOTO dataset contains 735 motion sequences, featuring Mixamo riggings conforming to exisiting over 2000 Mixamo animations at https://www.mixamo.com/.
-To request access to the complete HUMOTO dataset and inquire for a research or a commercial license, please contact Yi Zhou at yizho@adobe.com.
+To request access to the complete HUMOTO dataset and inquire for a research license, please contact Chun-Hao Huang at chunhaoh@adobe, for commercial license, contacting Christie Shen at christies@adobe.com.
+If you want to contact Yi Zhou, please use zhouyisjtu2012@gmail.com since she has left Adobe.

 In your email, kindly include:

-For commercial license request and questions, please contact Yi Zhou through yizho@adobe.com.

 - Your name and institutional affiliation.